 - How can research and innovation underpin the EU’s Green and Digital recovery ensuring resilience is the key policy aim?

-European Commissioner for Innovation, Research, Culture, Education and Youth and 2018 European Young Leader (EYL40)
+European Commissioner for Innovation, Research, Culture, Education and Youth, European Young Leader (EYL40)

 - Area of Expertise